-There are already Student PEN Centres at the University of Bristol, Cambridge University, the University of East London, Kings College London, the University of Liverpool, Oxford University, the University of Surrey, UCL, the University of York and the University of East Anglia.
+There are already Student PEN Centres at the University of Bristol, Cambridge University, University of East Anglia, Goldsmiths University, Kingston University, Lancaster University, Leeds University, Roehampton University, Royal Holloway University, Warwick University, the University of York .

 These groups act as hubs for a range of activities promoting the freedom to read, and the freedom to write, including:

 - Debating ideas of free expression through public events or a taught ‘PEN Module’